PaperMC/PaperDocs/source/server/configuration.rst

 * load-threads
     - **default**: -1
-    - **description**: The number of threads the server should use for world generation, set to (number of processors - 1) by default.
+    - **description**: The number of threads the server should use for world saving and loading.
+This is set to (number of processors - 1) by default.

 watchdog
 ~~~~~~~~